 For those looking for peace and quiet, Qi Palawan is about as secluded as it gets.

-To access this family-run retreat, travelers must catch an hour-long flight from Manila to El Nido Airport, followed by an hour's drive to the northeastern edge of Palawan island.
+To access this completely solar-powered retreat, travelers must catch an hour-long flight from Manila to El Nido Airport, followed by an hour's drive to the northeastern edge of Palawan island.
 You know you're close when the van bumps along a dirt road in the middle of nowhere.